 Asking if they visit the neighborhood website or the Facebook page.
 Not one said that they have ever viewed more than once a month.
 Some told me they looked once but the text was way to small on their cell phone and haven’t looked since.

-I was told by others, I have contributed to this neighborhood for more that 30 years and now I have to ask for a printed copy of the newsletter, I won’t do that.
-This neighborhood don’t care about me anymore … Seems like more division in this neighborhood than I originally thought.
-I believe giving every resident a printed newsletter every month would be helpful, without having to ask for it.
-It could put everyone on the same page.
+I was told by others, I have contributed to this neighborhood for more that 30 years and now I have to ask for a printed copy of the newsletter, I won’t do that. … seems like more division in this neighborhood than before.

 A printed newsletter for every resident would help neighbors;